CopenhagenCityArchives/CorrectOCR/docs/workflow.rst

 are the candidates preferable to the original, etc.

-Finally, the tokens that could not be corrected based on the heuristics can be presented to annotators either via CLI or a HTTP server.
+Finally, the tokens that could not be corrected based on the heuristics can be presented to annotators either via :py:mod:`CLI<CorrectOCR.correcter>` or a HTTP :py:mod:`HTTP server<CorrectOCR.server>`.
 The annotators' corrections are then incorporated in a corrected file.

 When a corrected file is satisfactory, it can be moved or copied to the